 South Sudan ceasefire goes into effect

-JUBA: A ceasefire between South Sudan's warring parties went into effect just after midnight Sunday, in what is the latest bid to end a devastating four year war.
+Juba, Dec 24 (AFP) A ceasefire between South Sudan's warring parties went into effect just after midnight, in what is the latest bid to end a devastating four year war.

-Government and several armed groups signed a ceasefire deal Thursday during peace negotiations in Addis Ababa, to begin from 00:01 hours (South Sudan local time) on December 24.
+Government and several armed groups signed a ceasefire deal Thursday during peace negotiations in Addis Ababa, to begin from 00:01 hours on December 24.

 The agreement says all forces should "immediately freeze in their locations", halt actions that could lead to confrontation and release political detainees as well as abducted women and children.